 During the event, he said food and drinks would be served by Andrea Kamara Dunbar from The Balance Bowl.

-Teach for Liberia is part of the international network, Teach for All, that operates in more than 40 countries including Uganda, South Africa, Nigeria, and Ghana.
+Teach for Liberia is on a path to partner with the international network, Teach for All, which operates in more than 40 countries including Uganda, South Africa, Nigeria, and Ghana.
 The network recruits and develops promising future leaders to teach in their nations’ under-resourced schools and communities.

 Diggs said he moved back to Liberia to start the program as a legacy contribution, amid reports of the declining state of the country’s education system.